priyankaakumari10/Ecommerce/README.md

 products details.
 It also interacts with MangoDB database to save and retrieve data.

-• It also has Admin dashboard and chat with admin option also.

 • Technology used : MongoDB , Express , Axios ,React, NodeJS , Redux